clemenssielaff/notf/pynotf/pynotf/scene/scene.md

   Properties need to be defined themselves, albeit just with a Schema and an optional Property.Operation.
 See below for details.
   All Properties and input/output Plugs share the same namespace.
 Their names cannot be empty and must not contain Path control symbols.
 * Free *Input Callbacks* (Dict[str, InputPlug.Callback])
-  Callbacks that can be attached to an input plug
+  Functions that can be attached to an input plug
 * Free *Property Callbacks* (Dict[str, Property.Callback])
-  Callbacks that can be attached to a property
+  Functions that can be attached to a property
 * The Widget's *StateMachine* (StateMachine)
-  The StateMachine controls which Callbacks are called when and provides the initial set-up Callback for the Widget type.
+  The StateMachine controls which Callbacks are active, and provides the initial set-up Callback for the Widget type.

+For more details on Functions (and Callbacks and Scripts) see the chapter on "Widget and Scripts".

 ## Widget Name and Path